Step Up (Tower of Power album)

-Step Up is a studio album by Tower of Power on Mack Avenue Records.
+Step Up is the nineteenth studio album by American group Tower of Power, on Mack Avenue Records.
 It was recorded over the course of the 2010s, and was released on March 20, 2020.
 This album is the last Tower of Power album to feature lead vocalists Ray Greene and Marcus Scott, and is also the last album to feature legendary bassist Francis Rocco Prestia before his death a few months later.